abarrak/abarrak.github.io/_i18n/en/_posts/2022-9-23-reflections-on-iac-with-terraform.md

 ### Structure

-It's recommended to factorize input values across environments into variable`sections`.
+It's recommended to factorize input values across environments into `variable` sections.
 <br>
 This as well allows for security aspects implementation, like protecting sensitive data.